- Areas of Study

 There are network connections (both wired and wireless) for access to the internet from bedrooms and study areas at no charge.
 Although SIL and/or UND can often provide assistance for getting your computer to work on UND's network, we can't promise this service.
 The network is not filtered for content (such as sexually-explicit or violent material), so if you want that filtering for yourself or your children, you will need to provide it on your own.

-Digital electronic recording and playback equipment is useful for some courses, especially Ling 480 (Learner-Directed Second Language Acquisition), Ling 506 (Field Methods), and Ling 506L (Media Technology for Linguistic Research); these courses make heavy use of digital audio and/or video recordings.
+Digital electronic recording and playback equipment is useful for some courses, especially Ling 480 (Learner-Directed Second Language Acquisition), Ling 502 (Acoustic Phonetics), Ling 506 (Field Methods), Ling 506L (Media Technology for Linguistic Research); these courses make heavy use of digital audio and/or video recordings.
 If you have an MP3 player or recorder, it would be worthwhile to bring it.
 Likewise if you expect to work with a signed language and have a digital video camera that you can bring, please do so.
 However, don't buy any equipment specially for these courses ahead of time; even if you think you might want to buy it anyway.
-Wait until you arrive and can get advice on what to buy.
+Wait until you arrive and can get advice on what to buy for use in linguistics.
 Digital audio and video recordings can also be played on most computers, so that's another option for playback.
 Finally, bring headphones or earbuds for listening to audio without bothering other people.

 If you are a returning student and have a UND ID card (U Card), bring it to avoid paying for a new one.
 You'll need it for the dining hall, library, etc.